simonlav24/wormsGame/README.md

 ## :moyai: Artifacts

-Artifacts is a game option that unlocks magical items and weapons. the artifacts will randomly spawn in the map.
+Artifacts is a game option that unlocks magical items and weapons. the artifacts will randomly spawn in the map and must be collected to activate their abilities.

 * **Mjolnir** - Thor's magical hammar
   * **strike** - strike the hammer with a powerful electric blast